numq/speech-recognition/README.md

-# Speech-to-Text
+# Speech recognition

-JVM library for speech-to-text recognition, written in Kotlin and based on the C++ library [whisper.cpp](https://github.com/ggerganov/whisper.cpp)
+JVM library for speech recognition, written in Kotlin and based on the C++ library [whisper.cpp](https://github.com/ggerganov/whisper.cpp)

 ## Features